-Generally, our executives, including the NEOs, are eligible for severance payments and benefits in the event of the termination of their employment by the Company without "cause" or by the executive for "good reason".
+Generally, our executive officers, including the NEOs, are eligible for severance payments and benefits in the event of the termination of their employment by the Company without "cause" or by the executive for "good reason".
 We believe that the agreements contain severance provisions that are generally comparable to the benefits of similarly situated executives in a peer group established by the Compensation Committee, in each case, provided that the executive executes a general release of claims.

-In the case of our NEOs, we renewed each executive's employment agreement effective January 1, 2013 (other than Mr. Levine, who was hired in October of 2012 and entered into a new employment agreement at that time).
-In addition, on April 16, 2013 in connection with their respective promotions, we amended each of Ms. Londy's and Mr. Ragusa's employment agreements to reflect their new titles and base salaries.
 Each NEO's employment agreement provides that the NEO's employment is "at will" and describes the payments and benefits that each such NEO will receive upon a termination of his or her employment under certain circumstances or in the event of a termination upon a change in control of the Company.
-For additional information, see "Potential Payments and Benefits Upon Termination or Change in Control", below.
+For additional information, see "Potential Payments and Benefits Upon Termination or Change in Control" below.